BoPann/boread-stuffs/the-body-keeps-the-score/c4-anatomy.md

 urgency:
 ---

-# Anatomy
+# Chapter 4 - Anatomy
-> Running for Life - The Anatomy of Survival
+> Running for Your Life - The Anatomy of Survival

-Key Notes:
+> Trauma almost always invariably involves not bbeing seen, not being mirrored ,and not being taken into account.

+## Overview
+When

+## The Development of Brain
 1. The development of the brain → from bottom to top
     1. Brainstem 腦幹 reptilian brain - Basic housekeeping like arousal, sleep, hunger, breathing, chemical balance/ Developed in the womb
     2. Limbic Brain 邊緣系統 mammalian brain - all mammals have one/ shaped in response to experience/ developed during toddler/ the seat of emotion, the the monitor of danger, the judge of what is pleasurable or scary/ can also be significantly modified by later experience